 News

-In this overview, we highlight the key developments of the third quarter of 2025 in United Partners’ main investment areas – residential and commercial real estate, as well as private equity investment segments.
+In this overview, we highlight the key developments of the first quarter of 2026 in United Partners’ main investment areas – residential and commercial real estate, as well as private equity investment segments.

 Residential real estate